ProgramExperienceThe BookPricingSponsorFAQReserve a Seat — $99

 A Day in the Life

-A Saturday morning built around momentum, breaks, and breakthroughs — every minute designed to take a child from blank page to published author.
+A morning built around momentum, breaks, and breakthroughs — every minute designed to carry a child from blank page to finished story.

-Name tags, snacks, and settling in with the Field Kit ideas.
+Name tags, snacks, and settling in with Field Kit ideas.

-Timed writing with music.
-Get the first draft on the page.
+Timed writing with music — first draft on the page.

 Refuel and share what's unfolding.